EmmaVZ89/EmmaVZ89/README.md

 - 🌱 I’m currently learning Angular
 - 👯 I’m looking to collaborate on any project with the technologies that I know.
 - 🤔 I’m looking for help with mentoring and tutorships.
-- 💬 Ask me about JavaScript, TypeScript, PHP, HTML5 and CSS3.
+- 💬 Ask me about JavaScript, TypeScript, Nodejs-Express, PHP-Slim, HTML5 and CSS3.
 - 📫 How to reach me: emmavz@live.com

 <p align="center">